 Rome wasn’t built in a day and your mortgage isn’t going to get paid off overnight either.
 Big financial goals take time, planning, and dedication.
 The first time I took out a 30 year mortgage, it sickened me to think about how much I was going to pay in interested, not to mention that when I finally paid off my house I’d be 30 years older.
 Sigh.
-Instead I focused on trying to make additional principle payments when possible and keeping my eyes peeled for the best re-financing offers.
-Now, 11 years into our first 30 year mortgage our house is paid off.
+Instead, I focused on trying to make additional principle payments when possible and keeping my eyes peeled for the best re-financing offers.
+Now, 11 years into our first 30-year mortgage our house is paid off.
 It didn’t happen overnight.
-It happened when I finally got serious an created a plan with milestone on how we could pay off our mortgage early.
+It happened when I finally got serious an created a plan with a milestone on how we could pay off our mortgage early.

 Know Your P&L

 Like any successful manager, you understand your P&L or Profit & Loss report.
 A P&L the high-level report that shows a manger in general terms their bottom line.
 It’s revenue minus expenses and hopefully, it nets to a profit, not a loss.
 Every month you should know how much money you’re bringing in, what you’re spending it on, what you have leftover, and then finally, what you do with the (hopefully) profit.
 Give every dollar a place in your budget whether it’s for savings, investments or expenses.

 Does your money work for you, or does it work for your banks, lenders, and brokers?
 It will be a cold day in hell before I pay an ATM fee, credit card fee, or interest on my credit card.
 That’s just silly.
 Why give your money away to someone when you don’t have to?
 I’ve done my homework on where I can find the lowest expense ratios or commissions when I invest my money.
 Your money should always be working for you first.